 The MISSION of the Esther Thomas Atkinson Museum is to support the College's mission to form good men and good citizens in an atmosphere of sound learning by collecting, preserving and interpreting objects that enhance the College's educational offerings and promote the history of the College and its role in the history of Virginia and our nation.

-The Esther Thomas Atkinson Museum will host the traveling exhibit, Life and Limb: The Toll of the American Civil War, beginning Saturday, November 2 through December 14.
+The Esther Thomas Atkinson Museum hosted the traveling exhibit, Life and Limb: The Toll of the American Civil War November 2 through December 14.

 The perspectives of surgeons, physicians, and nurses are richly documented in the history of Civil War medicine, which highlights the heroism and brutality of battlefield operations and the challenges of caring for the wounded during wartime.
 Yet the experiences of injured soldiers during the conflict and in the years afterwards are less well-known.

 More than three million soldiers fought in the war from 1861-1865.
 More than half a million died, and almost as many were wounded but survived.
 Hundreds of thousands were permanently disabled by battlefield injuries or surgery, which saved lives by sacrificing limbs.
 Life and Limb: The Toll of the Civil War explores the experiences of disabled Civil War veterans who served as a symbol of the fractured nation and a stark reminder of the costs of the conflict.

 This exhibition was developed and produced by the National Library of Medicine, National Institutes of Health.
 Regular museum hours are Tuesday through Friday, 10 AM to 12 PM and 1 to 5:00 PM.

 On display September 26 through October 26, 2013, during regular Museum Hours